Summer Bridge Academy

 This course is designed to develop effective collegiate writing competencies.
 Students develop deeper understanding of the stages of the writing process, including generating, revising, proofreading, and editing essays.
 Using a collaborative approach, students will produce essays in various genres with emphasis on rhetorical effectiveness, focusing on organization, thesis, purpose, and audience awareness.
 The course emphasizes academic inquiry through focused research, including retrieving, interpreting, and synthesizing sources effectively and ethically.

-In this course, students are introduced theories of human motivation and learning and their relationship to professionalism and the college experience.
+In this course, students are introduced theories of human motivation and learning and their relationship to professionalism and The University experience.
 Students examine how they learn, how they think and make judgments, what motivates them, and how they can apply this information in their professional and college experiences.
 Course content and assignments are designed to support students’ identification and the alignment of an academic and career direction that is consistent with their goals, strengths, values, and interests.